 Students that choose Plan II for degree completion are required to pass a Comprehensive Exam.
 The exam is administered by the Graduate Committee twice a year, at the end of the Fall and Spring quarters.
 Generally, exams are held the week following final examinations.
 There are no additional exam offerings.
 It is a five-hour long, written, closed-book exam.
+M.S. students will be exempt from problems on courses for which they received a grade of "A" or higher for up to three of the five subjects.

-It consists of five questions selected from one of the following three exam areas:
+The exam consists of five questions selected from one of the following three exam areas:

-- Computer Engineering

 - Nano-materials and Devices

 - Signals, Systems, and Machine Intelligence

+- VLSI Circuits and Systems

-When registering to take the exam, a student must select one of these three subject areas, and five subjects (courses) within this area (see Section V for course listings).
+When registering to take the exam, a student must select one of these three subject areas, and five subjects (courses) within this area (see section below for course subject listings).
 Test problems will draw primarily from material related to graduate courses; however, a minor portion of the test may involve problems from closely related material.